OmarCloud20/CDKTF-Tutorial/README.md

 app.synth()
 ```

-4. Run `cdktf synth` to generate the Terraform configuration files.
+5. Run `cdktf synth` to generate the Terraform configuration files.
 The Terraform configuration files will be generated in the `cdktf.out` directory.

 ```
 cdktf synth
 ```

-5. To migrate the local state backend to an S3 backend, navigate to the `cdktf.out/stacks/first_project` directory and run the following command to migrate the state file to the S3 backend.
-The `first_project` is the name of the stack.
-If you have named your stack differently, replace `first_project` with the name of your stack.
+6. To migrate the local state backend to an S3 remote backend, navigate to the `cdktf.out/stacks/first_project` directory and run the following command to start the migration process.
+The `first_project` is the name of the project.
+If you have named your project differently, navigate to the `cdktf.out/stacks/<project_name>` directory and run the command.

- **Note: before running this command, read Important Note below**
+ **Note: before running this command, read Important Notes below**

 ```
 cd cdktf.out/stacks/first_project